 Australia’s bushfire fighting equipment is focused on putting water on fires, which only works with controllable bushfires of less than 3000 kilowatts per metre.
-The government’s preferred bushfire expert Dr Tolhurst, told a public lecture on 6 August 2009: “Firefighting equipment, even aeroplanes dropping water, can stop a fire only when it’s energy output is 3500 to 4000 kilowatts per metre.
-At it’s peak the fire (a 2009 extreme bushfire) reached 38 times that intensity, 150,000 kilowatts per metre… More than 90% of the damage and life loss occurs…(in)…really big fires…We need to plan, research and design for really big fires, not the other 99%.(Associate Professor Kevin Tolhurst, Fire ecology & Management, Department of Forest & Ecosystem Science, University of Melbourne & Member of The Bushfire Cooperative Research Centre).
+The government’s preferred bushfire expert Dr Tolhurst, told a public lecture on 6 August 2009: “Firefighting equipment, even aeroplanes dropping water, can suppress a fire only when it’s energy output is 3500 – 4000 kilowatts per metre… At it’s peak this fire (a 2009 extreme bushfire) would reach some 38 times that intensity, – 150,000 kilowatts per metre… More than 90% of the damage and life loss occurs…(in)…really big fires…We need to plan, research and design for really big fires, not the other 99%.”(Associate Professor Kevin Tolhurst, Fire ecology & Management, Department of Forest & Ecosystem Science, University of Melbourne & Member of The Bushfire Cooperative Research Centre).

 In October 2023, Professor Tolhurst ‘died suddenly’ after a public address to a bushfire effected community, during which he blamed the government for their house loses.
 We believe he had joined our cause.

 The role of publicly funded Universities is to teach science.
 Too often we find “misleading” opinion and curriculum vitae credits, posing as science firestickestate.com Letters No.657.
 Indeed, we believe grant driven conflict of interest science enables political parties to negligently cause enormous damage and those Universities indirectly responsible for that damage, should be defunded if not held criminally accountable.